stouffer/EvoGeoModules/manuscript/manuscript.md_m.md

 show significant coevolutionary signal when using the regional interactions, and 12 show significant coevolutionary signal using the local interactions (see *Supp.
 Mat.
 1* for network-level significance values; \autoref{maps}).

+## Coevolutionary signal is predicted by the contribution of interactions

 These results would appear to support the idea that macro-evolutionary processes such as co-diversification can have consequences at the